-When a written complaint has been submitted to the Associate Dean of Administration in accordance with Section A, the Associate Dean for Administration shall investigate as soon as possible, but in no event later than 20 business days after the submission of the written complaint to the Associate Dean for Administration.
-The Associate Dean for Administration shall attempt to resolve the complaint, if possible, within the 20 business day period.
-If resolution is not possible, the Associate Dean for Administration may refer the matter to the appropriate administrator, administrative body, or an administrative official designated by the Dean (the "Dean's designate").
+When a written complaint has been submitted to the Associate Dean for Academic and Student Affairs accordance with Section A, the Associate Dean for Academic and Student Affairs shall investigate as soon as possible, but in no event later than 20 business days after the submission of the written complaint to the Associate Dean for Academic and Student Affairs.
+The Associate Dean for Academic and Student Affairs shall attempt to resolve the complaint, if possible, within the 20 business day period.
+If resolution is not possible, the Associate Dean for Academic and Student Affairs may refer the matter to the appropriate administrator, administrative body, or an administrative official designated by the Dean (the "Dean's designate").

-If referral of the complaint is made as referenced above, the administrator, administrative body or Dean's designate shall attempt to resolve the complaint as soon as possible, but in no event later than 20 business days after referral by the Associate Dean for Administration.
-Upon completing the investigation of the complaint, the law school shall communicate its findings and, if appropriate, its intended actions to the complaint and the SBA.
+If referral of the complaint is made as referenced above, the administrator, administrative body or Dean's designate shall attempt to resolve the complaint as soon as possible, but in no event later than 20 business days after referral by the Associate Dean for Academic and Student Affairs.
+Upon completing the investigation of the complaint, the law school shall communicate its findings and, if appropriate, its intended actions to the complainant and the SBA.